FinHv/fin-trial/README.md

 # **fin-trial**

 **fin-trial** is a Node.js application that monitors and manages user quotas and trials in a `glftpd`/IRC environment.
+Its in testing phase so if you want something new or report a bug let me know.
 ---

 ## **Features**